nawabahmadreshi/documentation/pages/data-exchange/appsflyer.md

 For example, if you wanted to add Ad and Ad Set values to your link, you can do the following:
 `https://mycompany.app.link/123245?af_ad=MyAd&af_adset=MyAdSet`

-{% caution title="Watch out for this!" %}
-On Android, for Appsflyer to attribute installs properly to Branch please ensure that fingerprinting is enabled for your Android app on Appsflyer.
-{% endcaution %}

 {% elsif page.support %}

 ## Troubleshooting